© Suzanne Myers

 “Fyne’s Finest, please.”

 There were a couple of other people in the bar, but it was decidedly quiet.
 A fire had been laid in the fireplace but not lit.
-The decor was slightly shabby as though it had seen better days.
-Drinks in hand the two went to a table to sit down.
+The decor was slightly shabby with tears in the leather that clad the chairs and moth damage to the curtains.
+The floor was wooden planks that moved as they carried their drinks to a table where they could sit down.

 “Sometimes we feel so cut off from the rest of the archaeological world,” Katie began, “Being such a wee place in such a remote location.”